There are a few Sun Peaks camping options for those who wish to set up a tent or park their RV or trailer at or near beautiful Sun Peaks Resort.

 The Heffley Lake Forestry (Government of BC) campsite is located just off the main (paved) road up to Sun Peaks Resort.
 It is about 40k from Kamloops and 15k down the hill from the resort.

-There is a good gravel road leading down to the day parking/boat launch/small (very) small beach area, as well as to the 19 site campground with another small, car-top boat launch.
+There is a good gravel road leading down to the day parking/boat launch/small (very) small beach area, as well as to the 28 (19 plus 9 new spots added in 2018) site campground with another small, car-top boat launch.
 They provide tables at each site, there are outhouses, and the contractors do a pretty good job of maintaining the site.
-There is a $12/night charge from May to October.
+There is a roughly $12/night charge from May to October.

 Sites are first come – first served however which makes it hard to plan, and rumor has it a number of rv’s pull in early in the season and stay for a nice, extended vacation which makes things even tougher!
 The entrance is just past the Hitch ‘n’ Rail family resort though (see below), where you can make reservations.